leminhviett/Backend-Undergrad/DB-Fundamental/DBMS Cornell FCC.md

     ![](./images/DBMS/img7.png)

     -   Concurrency control will pick the best scheduling based on isolation level set
-    -   In case of lock based, these level can be implemented by ([reference](https://stackoverflow.com/questions/16162357/transaction-isolation-levels-relation-with-locks-on-table)):
+    -   In case of lock based, these level can be implemented by ([reference](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Isolation_levels)):
+        All write lock are hold until end of transaction Different only in read lock
-        - Read uncommited: No lock
+        -   Read uncommited: No lock (for both write & read)
-        - Read commited: Lock on commited data (released after transaction complete `UPDATE`)
+        -   Read commited: Read lock on selected data (released after transaction complete `UPDATE`)
-        - Repeatable read: Lock on all read rows (released after transaction complete all related `READ`)
+        -   Repeatable read: Read lock on selected data (released until end of trans)
-        - Serializable: Lock on full table
+        -   Serializable: Read lock on selected data + predicate/range lock (released until end of trans)
     -   Type of schedules:

         1. Check for **serializability** (ignore aborts at first)